SENG-499-Company2-B01/Integration/README.md

 - `swap [Service]` - This command kills a service and runs the same service from the other company.
 Service must be one of "frontend", "backend", "algs1" or "algs2".

+- `checkout [Company] [Service] [Branch]` - This command changes the branch of the given service.
+Company must be 1 or 2.
+Service must be one of "frontend", "backend", "algs1" or "algs2".
+Branch is the name of the new branch to checkout.

+- `test` - This command tests the currently running containers using selenium.

+- `testall` - This command runs a full test suite.
+It will automatically start company 2 frontend, and run the selenium tests on every combination of backend, algs1 and algs2 from company 1 and 2.

 - `kill [Service]` - This command kills a service.
 Service must be one of "frontend", "backend", "algs1" or "algs2".

 - `killall` - This command terminates all running containers.

 - `exit` - This command terminates all running containers and exits the program.

-- `test` - This command tests the currently running containers using selenium.

-- `testall` - This command runs a full test suite.
-It will automatically start company 2 frontend, and run the selenium tests on every combination of backend, algs1 and algs2 from company 1 and 2.

 ### Selenium
 Selenium Webdriver is used to test the integration between our backend and the UI.
 Individual test cases can be found in the `/test/test_cases` directory, and they reference selenium page objects in `/test/page.py`.